 $2.4B

-Reported FTC fraud losses among adults age 60+ in 2024, up from about $600M in 2020.
+Reported FTC fraud losses among adults 60+ in 2024, up from $600M in 2020.

-Source: FTC 2024-2025 report
+FTC 2024–2025

 IC3 elder-fraud complaints filed by people age 60+ in 2024.

-Source: FBI IC3 2024 annual report
+FBI IC3 2024

 IC3-reported losses for victims age 60+ in 2024.

-Source: FBI IC3 2024 annual report
+FBI IC3 2024

 5%

-In FTC data, about 5% of older-adult loss reports were over $100,000, accounting for about 68% of total reported losses in 2024.
+Of older-adult loss reports were over $100K — accounting for 68% of total reported losses.

-Source: FTC 2024-2025 report
+FTC 2024–2025

-See full context and citations on the Sources page.
+Full citations on the Sources page →

 A caller or message claims to be from the government or your bank and demands urgent action.